TRIQS/nda/doc/ex8.md

 Before showing some linear algebra related operations, let us first introduce the nda::matrix and nda::vector types and highlight their similarities and differences with respect to nda::array.

-@subsection ex8_p1 Matrix and vector types
+@section ex8_p1 Matrix and vector types

 As already mentioned in the quick introduction @ref ex1_p11, **nda** provides an nda::matrix and an nda::vector type.
 Both are specializations of the general nda::basic_array with the following features: